Dooley Noted A Cappella

 We foster a creative environment where members are encouraged to arrange songs and bond through our love of music.
 Furthermore, Dooley Noted has a tight-knit alumni community who continue to give back to the group.

-We perform monthly at Emory's First Friday, a showcase of a cappella talent on campus.
-You can also catch us annually at Barenaked Voices, a charity performance event helping to raise money for the Emory Helpline, or at our semesterly concerts!
-You may even see us at ICCAs, or Christmas caroling around Atlanta neighborhoods.
+We perform monthly at Emory's First Friday, a showcase of a cappella talent on campus and semesterly at our concerts.
+We also compete at ICCAs and perform in gigs throughout campus and the local Atlanta area.
 We are continuously working to strengthen our presence in the Atlanta community, and perform for many events around campus and in local hospitals and event centers.
-Most recently, you may have seen us perform in the pilot episode of Tell Me Lies on Hulu!
+Most recently, you may have seen us competing at ICCA’s or working with drill-rapper turned singer, Lil Mabu!

 Noteworthy